dustingelegonya/darwin-restore-fast/README.md

 The Lion's Paw Phased-Rapid-Reanimation System for Darwin (MacOs Monteray or higher)
 > Designed for both Intel and Silcon based Darwin Macintosh systems affected by catastrophic disk failures or equally devestating events that warrent a full system resinstallation and reconfigureation.

-## READY TO ROCK AN ROLL?
+## READY TO ROCK AND ROLL?
 [Start Here](https://github.com/jellylabs-ltd/the-lions-paw-phased-rapid-reanimation-system-for-darwin/blob/main/phase-one.md) otherwise you may read-on.

 ## Project Overview
 A comprehensive disaster recovery system designed to rapidly restore Intel and Silcon based Darwin Macintosh systems to operational status following unrecoverable failures or catastrophic events.
 This project was inteded to ensure that no single point of failure can permanently disrupt your development or production workflow, well for to long anyways.
 By maintaining comprehensive, automated, and tested recovery procedures, you can confidently face any catastrophic event knowing your personal or work (dev/prod/staging) machine's environment can be fully restored quickly and reliably with minimal downtime.